-The following applies to bent cap cantilevers (the distance from centerline of exterior pile to outside end of cap) for Interior Pile Bents and End Bents:
+The following applies to bent cap cantilevers (the distance from centerline of exterior pile to outside end of cap) for pile bents:

-• For a cap supported by prestressed concrete piles, provide a minimum of the equivalent of 2 pile widths of distance from the centerline of the exterior pile to the end of the cap.
+- For a cap supported by prestressed concrete piles, provide a minimum of the equivalent of 2 pile widths of distance from the centerline of the exterior pile to the end of the cap. - For I-girder bridges, detail the centerline of exterior pile outside of the centerline of exterior girder (i.e. bearing points shall not be located on the bent cap cantilever).

-- Detail the centerline of exterior pile outside of the centerline of exterior beam/girder/cored slab (i.e. bearing points shall not be located on the bent cap cantilever). - Provide a distance from the centerline of exterior pile to the edge of a flat slab, cored slab, or box beam superstructure, measured along the bent cap centerline, that is less than or equal to 30 percent of the average pile spacing of the bent.
+• Provide a distance from the centerline of exterior pile to the edge of a flat slab or cored slab superstructure, measured along the bent cap centerline, that is less than or equal to 30 percent of the average pile spacing of the bent.